valvalov/kubernetes/docs/install/kubeadm/k8s.md

 sudo kubeadm join 192.168.1.37:6443 --token abcdef.0123456789abcdef \
     --discovery-token-ca-cert-hash sha256:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

+!!! warning "Warning"
+    Run this `kubeadm join` command **on each worker node**, not on the control plane (master) node.
+    This command will connect the worker to your Kubernetes cluster.

 !!! note "Note"
     The `--token` and `--discovery-token-ca-cert-hash` ensure that worker nodes securely join the cluster.